PNguyen-Tech/Cybersecurity/CybersecurityReports/README.md

 # 📂 Case Studies: Famous U.S. Cybersecurity Breaches

-This directory contains a collection of deep-dive analyses into some of the most significant cybersecurity incidents in U.S. history.
-Each report breaks down the **attack vector**, the **business impact**, and the **critical remediation steps** that could have prevented the incident.
+This directory contains a collection of deep-dive cybersecurity case studies into some of the cybersecurity incidents in the U.S. I study each report to understand the **attack vector**, the **business impact**, and the **critical remediation steps** that could have prevented the incident.

 ## 📑 Included Case Studies